An American living abroad? 5 things you need to know about the US tax filing obligation according to Time

 Contrary to popular belief among expats, the obligation to file U.S. taxes does not end when you take up residence in a new country.
 The United States is one of only two countries in the world (the other being Eritrea) that taxes its citizens no matter where they reside.

-2. I do not owe taxes to the U.S., so I don’t have to file U.S. tax return.
+2. I do not owe taxes to the U.S., so I don’t have to file a U.S. tax return.

-In order to prevent double taxation on income earned by U.S. citizens living abroad (i.e., tax imposed by the U.S. and the country of residence), the U.S. tax code contains provisions that can reduce or eliminate the obligation to pay U.S. taxes.
+To prevent double taxation on income earned by U.S. citizens living abroad (i.e., tax imposed by the U.S. and the country of residence), the U.S. tax code contains provisions that can reduce or eliminate the obligation to pay U.S. taxes.

 However, they do not eliminate your obligation to file a U.S. income tax return on an annual basis.
 If you do not do this, the IRS can impose penalties.
 For example, a $10,000 penalty may be imposed for filing your tax return overdue.